dogweather/forkful/content/en/rust/files-and-io/writing-to-standard-error.md

 weight: 25
 ---

-## What & Why?
-Writing to standard error (stderr) in Rust is about directing error messages and diagnostics to the console separately from the standard output (stdout).
-Programmers do this to differentiate normal program output from error messages, making it easier to handle errors appropriately or redirect them to logs or files during execution.

 ## How to:
 Rust provides a straightforward way to write to stderr using the `eprintln!` macro, similar to how `println!` is used for stdout.
 Here’s a basic example: